ioanagornateanu/Opencart-project/README.md

 - DQL Data Query Language: helps us to retrieve information from the database.
 - DCL Data Control Language: allows us to restrict and control access to database.

+SQL File with Additional Reading database for Opencart Platform cand be found here:

 Tables: